 A Health & Safety Governor has been appointed to receive relevant information, monitor the implementation of policies and procedures and to feedback health and safety issues and identified actions to the Governing Body.

-The school’s health and safety governor is Mrs Andrea Costa.
+The school’s health and safety governor is Mr Adam Shawyer.

 The Governing body will receive regular reports from the Headteacher or other nominated member of staff in order to enable them to provide and prioritise resources for health and safety issues.